|See in this page: Exceptions||Force Sit||Restrictions||Folders|

-Here you can set Exceptions to RLV restrictions Owners and Trusted.
-Most Exceptions are checked by Default.
+Here you can set Exceptions to RLV restrictions for Owners and Trusted, and create custom exceptions for specific individuals.
 Exceptions allow owners and trusted to communicate with you and teleport you when these are otherwise restricted.
 When the boxes are checked the Exceptions are enforced.

 List of Exceptions: